ColuLocalNetwork/CLN-community-app/README.md

 ```
 cp ./server/config/defaults.json ./server/config/local.json
 ```
-You can edit the `./server/config/local.json` as you like.
+You can edit the `./server/config/local.json` file as you like.

 ### Setup Ethereum node